joeyzhouty/SC2Net/README.md

-#SC2Net
+### SC2Net
+If you feel this codes helpful, please cite the the following two papers.

 Source codes for

-"SC2Net: Sparse LSTMs for Sparse Coding" (AAAI 2018)
+* "SC2Net: Sparse LSTMs for Sparse Coding" (AAAI 2018)

-"An End-to-end Sparse coding" Presented at the ICML 2017 Workshop on Principled Approaches to Deep Learning, Sydney, Australia, 2017
+* "An End-to-end Sparse coding" Presented at the ICML 2017 Workshop on Principled Approaches to Deep Learning, Sydney, Australia, 2017

 The keras based implementation code for SLSTM can be found in Lcod/sparse_lstm.py